SCRT-HQ/VaporShell/docs/glossary/Add-VSGlueTableStorageDescriptor.md

----
-layout: glossary
-title: Add-VSGlueTableStorageDescriptor
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSGlueTableStorageDescriptor

 ## SYNOPSIS
-Adds an AWS::Glue::Table.StorageDescriptor resource property to the template
+Adds an AWS::Glue::Table.StorageDescriptor resource property to the template.
+Describes the physical storage of table data.

 ## SYNTAX